You have heard how meditation is good for your health. Here are is an easy-to-learn two-step beginning meditation script.

 Yes, again, you’ll probably find your mind wandering about other things, but this is a common experience, so don’t beat yourself up.
 You aren’t doing it wrong; return your attention to your posture.
 Always be gentle with yourself.

-We don’t usually pay attention to our bodies unless we have some discomfort.
+We don’t usually pay attention to our bodies unless we are uncomfortable or in pain.
 When we bring our attention to our bodies, we enhance our observational skills.
 We are learning to watch what’s going on with our bodies without interfering.
 Learning to observe is an important step that can quiet the active mind.

 The Second Step — Observe the Breath

 Inhaling and exhaling are normal unconscious functions.
 So, this step can be awkward at first.
 Observing our breath isn’t something we generally do.
 The tendency is to alter the breath once we realize it.
 Don’t worry; this is common.
-With some practice, you will learn to observe your breath without interfering with it.
+You will learn to observe your breath without interfering with it with some practice.

 If observing your breath is awkward, resume watching the body.
 Then, you can try following the breath later.
 When your meditation practice progresses, it will become easier.